coffeestained/about/index.md

         </h3>
         <div id="employment">
             I'm currently working with a FinTech company out of Ohio.
 We are working to provide regulatory frameworks for operating on distributed/decentralized ledgers.
-Contact us at 10XTS to more about launching, managing and securing traditional asset classes on new and exciting databases.
+Contact us at 10XTS to learn more about launching, managing and securing traditional asset classes on new and exciting databases.
         </div>
     </div>